AdobeDocs/experience-platform.en/help/destinations/catalog/crm/microsoft-dynamics-365.md

 #### Register an application and application user within Azure Active Directory {#prerequisites-app-user}

-To enable [!DNL Dynamics 365] to access resources you will need to log in with your [!DNL Azure Account] to [[!DNL Azure Active Directory]](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#register-an-application-with-azure-ad-and-create-a-service-principal) and create the below:
+To enable [!DNL Dynamics 365] to access resources you will need to log in with your [!DNL Azure Account] to [[!DNL Azure Active Directory]](https://docs.microsoft.com/en-us/azure/active-directory/develop/howto-create-service-principal-portal#register-an-application-with-azure-ad-and-create-a-service-principal) and create the following:
-* Create an [!DNL Azure AD] application
+* An [!DNL Azure Active Directory] application
-* Service principal
+* A Service principal
 * An application secret

-You will also need to [create an application user](https://docs.microsoft.com/en-us/power-platform/admin/manage-application-users#create-an-application-user) in [!DNL Azure AD] and associate it with the newly created application.
+You will also need to [create an application user](https://docs.microsoft.com/en-us/power-platform/admin/manage-application-users#create-an-application-user) in [!DNL Azure Active Directory] and associate it with the newly created application.

 #### Gather [!DNL Dynamics 365] credentials {#gather-credentials}